bissellator/apiconsole/README.md

 * `/code/api-console.html`: A single div with HTML and JavaScript that runs simple GET/POST/PUT/DELETE RESTful API calls.

 * `/code/api-console.css`: Rudimentary style on elements in the HTML to allow for customization.

+* `/code/helper-tools/jwt-dcoder.html`: A very simple JavaScript that takes a JWT, splits it into the three components, decodes them, and displays the decoded components in textareas.
+Note that this does not perform signature verification at this time.

 ## Why I wrote my own API console